 Any relationship between two XDI graph nodes that is not described by a literal or contextual arc is described by a relational arc expressed by a relational statement.
 The predicate of a relational statement MUST be a sequence of one or more XDI entities.

-XDI relational arcs are the equivalent of RDF predicates that describe the relationship between two RDF resource nodes.
+XDI relational arcs are the equivalent of RDF properties that describe the relationship between two RDF resources.
 Examples: